 "Taliban and Daesh were fighting with each other.
-We were at home when suddenly my sister shouted for help because her young daughter was shot and killed by a bullet.
-My daughter and I were rushing towards my sister's home when a group of Taliban entered and asked us to show them 'Daesh people'.
+We were at home when suddenly my sister shouted for help because her young daughter was shot and killed by a falling bullet.
+So my daughter and I were rushing to go to my sister's home when a group of Taliban entered and asked us to show them 'Daesh people'.
 I told them there is no Daesh at our home but they didn't listen, so they shot me and my daughter in our legs.
-Due to continued heavy fighting outside we were not taken to the hospital until the next day."28
+Due to heavy crossfire outside we were not taken to the hospital until the next day."28

--- Woman intentionally shot and injured with her teenage daughter by Taliban, [location withheld], 23 October 2017.
+-- Woman intentionally shot and injured with her teenage daughter by Taliban [location withheld] on 23 October 2017.